diannejardinez/diannejardinez.github.io/README.md

 **Key Takeaways**

-Creating a professional biography/portfolio webpage by using Github Pages as a host!<br> Here are some takeaways:
+Creating a professional biography/portfolio webpage by using Github Pages as a host!

+Here are some takeaways:

 **PROCESS/WHAT WENT WELL**